 For most high school students, exposure to the military is limited to books and movies.
 Even those from military families may wonder what it would be like to personally have the restrictions and responsibility of military life.
 Service academy summer programs can help answer if attending an academy is the right choice for a student.

-Summer Leadership Experience –Immersion in cadet life for rising seniors.
-Classes, physical and military training held in the first two weeks of June.
-Rolling admission application usually opens in January.
+The US Military Academy in West Point, NY holds a Summer Leadership Experience or SLE.
+This offers an immersion in cadet life for rising seniors.
+Classes, physical and military training are held in the first two weeks of June.
+Rolling admission application open January 15, 2022 – March 15, 2022.
 Cost approx $460.

-Summer Seminar –Opportunity to experience life as a cadet.
-2021 dates are pending, but are typically mid-June.
+The US Air Force Academy in Colorado Springs, CO trains officers for the Air Force and now the Space Force.
+Its Summer Seminar gives seniors an opportunity to experience life as a cadet.
+Seminar dates are typically mid-June.
 Applications usually open December 1– January 15.
 Cost approx. $300.

-Academy Introduction Mission (AIM) – Held in July, this summer program has a reputation for its realistic exposure to life at a service academy.
-Application usually closes in April.
+The US Coast Guard Academy in New London, CT holds the latest of the academy summer programs.
+The Academy Introduction Mission (AIM) runs in July.
+This summer program has a reputation for its realistic exposure to life at a service academy.
+Application usually available February – April.
 Cost approx $525.

 In addition to the academy camps for rising seniors there are other opportunities to get exposure to a service academy or the military.
 Some are open to students in earlier grades.